wpzinc/wp-to-buffer/readme.txt

 **Default Buffer Schedule** - Buffer automatically spaces posts throughout the day based on your time zone preferences

+**Immediate Posting** - Override the queue and post immediately to social media

 **Custom Posting Schedule** (Pro) - Define specific days and times in Buffer when posts should publish to each social network

-**Immediate Posting** (Pro) - Override the queue and post immediately to social media

 **Scheduled Publishing** (Pro) - Set exact date and time for each social media post